 telnet smtp.example.com 587

-If the server is up and running, the port is open in the firewall, and the SMTP server is listening correctly at that port, you will be greeted by some text:
+If the server is up and running, the port is open in the firewall, and the SMTP server is listening correctly at that port, some text will greet you:

 To End A Telnet Connection